What the first 90 days of a fractional CTO engagement look like

 Make decisions in a vacuum.
 I bring recommendations.
 You bring business context and final authority.
 The best engagements are collaborative, not dictatorial.

 Guarantee specific outcomes when the variables aren't in my control.
 I can guarantee a thorough audit, a clear strategy, and disciplined execution.
-I can't guarantee your product will achieve product-market fit, because that depends on factors beyond technology.
+I can't guarantee your product will hit product-market fit, because that depends on factors beyond technology.

 How to measure if it's working